johnroutledge/milestone-project-2/README.md

 within the JavaScript.
 The countdown timer was originally within its own function, but calling this prior to starting the main game timer resulted in both timers running concurrently which caused multiple DOM updates at the same time.
 To rectify this, I took the countdown timer out of its own function and put it into a loop in the playGame function which removed any synchronicity issues and fixed the bug.  ***INCLUDE SCREENSHOT OF CODE
 4. After clicking the play button, it was discovered that it could be clicked again before becoming disabled and so causing further instances of the resetGame function being called.
 This resulted in it being possible to start multiple games at the same time.
 Having inspected the code, it was discovered that both the play and help buttons were being disabled within the countdown timer loop.
 To fix the bug, the code which disables both the play and help buttons was simply moved to the top of the resetGame function.  ***INCLUDE SCREENSHOT OF CODE
+5. When running the game with the DevTools console open, the error 'Uncaught (in promise) DOMException: The play() request was interrupted by a new load request' was flagged up (see image below).
+Originally, the audio files for the game sounds were played through an audio element in the index.html file using JavaScript.
+I was able to remove this element and play all audio files purely within the JavaScript code.
+Following this code change, the error no longer occurred. ***INCLUDE SCREENSHOT

 ***